contents

 programme notes

-Here, melody comes to the fore.
-Hirs sets her own poem ‘Stamboom’ (“Family tree”), from her collection Geluksbrenger (2008).
-The text traces ancestry as flowing streams of memory and language.
+In arbre généalogique (“family tree”) Rozalie Hirs extends her exploration of harmony and timbre through the lens of poetry and the human voice.
+Drawing on her dual background as poet and singer, Hirs integrates voice into her compositional practice in a natural, organic way.
+The work, for lyrical soprano and large ensemble, sets her own poem ‘Stamboom’ (“Family tree”) from the collection Geluksbrenger (2008).
+The text traces ancestry along streams of memory and language.
 For this setting, Hirs turned to Henri Deluy’s French translation, whose playful compound words (such as mèremèrepèremère) inspired a vocal line of archaic, incantatory character.
-Both the soprano line and the bass part are intuitively shaped and kept relatively simple.
-As their intervallic relationship shifts, new harmonies emerge through frequency modulation, propelling the music forward.

 details